 After finishing the walk, we rewarded the kids with a gelato (that goes without saying).
 My research told me that Peppino’s Ice Cream Shop had the best gelato in town, so we went directly there, and holy crap was it ever good.
 The premium flavors in particular were special, with many flavors and combinations we’d never seen before (and we were just in Italy!)

 After a prolonged siesta in our room, we headed out again in the late afternoon.
 The Old Town was swamped with tourists at that time, but the kids wanted to hit the beach, and so did we!

-Banje Beach, the most well-known beach near the Dubrovnik Old Town, was only five minute’s walk from Ploče Gate near our hotel.
+Banje Beach, the most well-known beach near the Dubrovnik Old Town and one of the best beaches in Croatia, was only five minute’s walk from Ploče Gate near our hotel.
 We could even see part of it from one window in our hotel.

 Banje Beach is mostly taken up by Banje Beach Restaurant and its for-hire sun chairs, but you can sit anywhere on the beach in front of the sun chairs for free.
 There were many people on the beach, but it wasn’t too crowded.

 The kids loved collecting cool rocks on the mostly pebble beach, and they even acquired a children’s fishing net left behind by another family, which they later carried around (or wore on their heads) everywhere we went in Dubrovnik, in the hopes of finding water and catching some fish.

 Day 2 of our family trip to Dubrovnik